sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 Do not introduce a heavy animation framework merely to create this effect.

-4.3 Hero Requirements
+5.3 Hero Requirements
-The hero must:
+The Hero must:

 work on desktop
 work on mobile